lukehoersten/java-disco-worker/README.md

 each input.
 The third step is the reduce which takes the results of all the map functions and combines them if needed.

+*The disco command line tool must be installed on the box used to submit the job.*

 ### Implementing

 1. Define the map and reduce phases by implementing the